 Enjoy this all-time great…

-This has been quite an eventful year for Meat Loaf.
+2016 was quite an eventful year for Meat Loaf.
 On June 16, the singer collapsed onstage during a performance in Edmonton, Canada.
 On September 16, his long-delayed reunion with Steinman, Braver Than We Are, was released on 429 Records.

 On his September 13 appearance on The Today Show to plug the new album, Meat revealed: “This is my last record.”
 When the Today interviewers pressed him for more, he said: “Yeah, I’m positive.
 I had knee surgery.
 I used to run onstage and can’t run anymore and it drives me nuts.”
 The interview ended abruptly when the show’s credits ran.
 Whether it means he’s retiring from music altogether was unclear.

 Related: Best Classic Bands premiered the video for “Going All the Way” from Braver Than We Are